Skip to main content

 The term "best ad copy" is somewhat open to interpretation, so let's phrase it this way.
 We want to find your competitor's most successful ad copy.
 This is copy that they trust and turn to again and again on their most competitive keywords.

-Type your competitor's domain (competitor.com, for example) into the SpyFu search bar to start your way to seeing how their most successful ad copy evolved over time.
+Type your competitor's domain (competitor.com, for example) into the SpyFu search bar and navigate to PPC research>Ad History to see how their most successful ad copy evolved over time.

 Testing and Evolving: Getting to Great Ad Copy

 Looking at one ad at a time is helpful, but it's also just one part of the puzzle.
-Looking at one good ad never tells you if the advertiser repeated that copy across other ads.
+You learn even more if you can see whether or not they used that same copy across more ads, more often.

 The advertiser relies on its best copy because that copy gets more clicks and conversions.
 We are quick to share a domain’s most successful keywords.
 With ad history, you’re seeing a domain’s most successful ad copy.
 It’s their go-to for effective messaging.